-GROUP D: DISSERTATION

-Third Year Course

-CHIN3401.
-Dissertation (12 credits)

-The purpose of this course is to provide students with an opportunity to conduct advanced research in the studies of Chinese language and literature, Chinese history, or translation, perhaps in anticipation of graduate school.
+GROUP D: DISSERTATION Third Year Course CHIN3401.
+Dissertation (12 credits) The purpose of this course is to provide students with an opportunity to conduct advanced research in the studies of Chinese language and literature, Chinese history, or translation, perhaps in anticipation of graduate school.
 It is open only to majors in their final year of studies who are expected to have prior knowledge in the subject they wish to research in.
 There is no formal lecture but students who undertake this course are expected to meet regularly with their tutor as well as to attend conferences and seminars organized by the School of Chinese.
 Assessment: 100% coursework.

-GROUP E: COURSES FOR FOREIGN LEARNERS CHIN1501.
-Chinese as a foreign language I (Part I) (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This intensive course is intended for foreign learners who have no prior knowledge of the Chinese language.
+GROUP E: COURSES FOR FOREIGN LEARNERS Introductory courses CHIN9501.
+Chinese as a foreign language I (6 credits) This intensive course is intended for foreign learners who have no prior knowledge of the Chinese language.
 It aims to build a solid foundation for students wishing to go on to more advanced levels of language study and in-depth study of Chinese culture and society.
 It familiarizes students with the phonetic structures of Putonghua, the Hanyu Pinyin system, pronunciation, tones, intonation, sentence patterns and the characteristics of situational conversations.
-400 most frequently used Chinese characters will be introduced and students will be taught how to make use of Chinese dictionaries.
 Assessment: 100% coursework.
-CHIN1502.
-Chinese as a foreign language I (Part II) (6 credits) (This course is also offered to non-BA Students for inter-Faculty broadening purposes.)
-This course is designed for those who have completed CHIN1501 or who can demonstrate equivalent competence in the placement test.
+CHIN9502.
+Chinese as a foreign language II (6 credits) This intensive course is intended for foreign learners who have completed CHIN9501 or who can demonstrate equivalent competence in the placement test.
 A greater emphasis will be placed on oral drills and listening comprehension.
-Students will be exposed to 400 frequently used Chinese characters, which are used to form expressions related to various aspects of life in Hong Kong and China.
-Upon the completion of the course, students should be able to recognize approximately 800 Chinese characters and write an essay of 200 words.
+Students will be exposed to 800 frequently used Chinese characters, which are used to form expressions related to various aspects of life in China.
+Upon the completion of the course, students should be able to write approximately 500 Chinese characters and an essay of 200 words.
 Students will also be exposed to various aspects of Chinese culture and history in learning the origins of Chinese characters and idioms.
-Prerequisite: CHIN1501 Assessment: 100% coursework.
+This course will also be offered as an intensive two-week immersion course to regular international students during July.
+Course will be conducted in Beijing in co-operation with Peking University.
+Prerequisite: CHIN9501 Chinese as a foreign language I or equivalent Assessment: 100% coursework.
+CHIN9511.
+Cantonese as a foreign language I (6 credits) This intensive course is intended for foreign learners who have no prior knowledge of Cantonese.
+The course introduces students to present-day Cantonese, with an emphasis on learning correct pronunciation through the Jyutping phonetic romanization transcription system and basic structure.
+It aims to develop fundamental oral communication skills through a variety of situational conversations in a highly interactive classroom.
+Assessment: 100% coursework.